ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 ![Hot Chocolate](../images/blog/2020-03-18-entity-framework/playground-expanded-schema.png)

-Now click onto `Docs` again to slide the schema tab in again so we can write some queries.
+Now click onto `Docs` again so that the schema tab slides back in again.
+We are now ready to write our first query.

 ### Recap